rust-lang/book/src/ch08-02-strings.md

 prevent us from having to handle errors involving non-ASCII characters later in our development lifecycle.

-Let's switch to something a bit less complex: HashMap!
+Let's switch to something a bit less complex: Hash Map!